jakublala/coarsegrained-md-neural-ode/README.md

 ## How to Use <a name="howto"></a>

 ## Collaboration <a name="collab"></a>
 If you are eager to help out with this project, I am more than happy to get you on board.
 There is a lot of small fixes and optimization things that could be improved.

-You can contact me at <a href="mailto:jakublala@gmail.com">jakublala@gmail.com</a>  to explore our collab more.
+Ideally you should create your own fork and then for each feature added make a new branch.
+Once you are happy for review, you can submit a pull request and we can discuss the changes/improvements.
+Either way, you can contact me at <a href="mailto:jakublala@gmail.com">jakublala@gmail.com</a> so that we can be in touch and figure out the details.